OpenSourcePolitics/decidim-app/README.md

 Citizen Participation and Open Government application.

-This is a base app for all OSP projects.
-It uses OSP's decidim version.

 ## Setting up the application

 You will need to do some steps before having the app working properly once you've deployed it: